medusajs/medusa/docs/content/modules/carts-and-checkout/payment.md

 Where:

 - `session_data` is the data that is going to be stored in the `data` field of the Payment Session to be created.
 As mentioned in the [Architecture Overview](./overview.md), the `data` field is useful to hold any data required by the third-party provider to process the payment or retrieve its details at a later point.
-- `update_requests` is an object that can be used to pass data from the payment provider plugin to the core to update internal resources.
+- `update_requests` is an object that can be used to pass data from the Payment Processor plugin to the core to update internal resources.
 Currently, it only has one attribute `customer_metadata` which allows updating the `metadata` field of the customer.

 An example of a minimal implementation of `initiatePayment`: